-Sugar is one of the biggest contributors to the obseity epedemic in the United States– most Americans eat between 80-110 grams of added sugar a day.
+Sugar is one of the biggest contributors to the obesity epidemic in the United States– most Americans eat between 80-110 grams of added sugar a day.
 Unfortunately, you can’t exercise your way out of a high sugar diet.
-Often, when you hear people say “Ugh, I gained 5 pounds!” your first instinct is to say, “That’s nothing!”—but in reality five pounds of fat in your body is equivalent to about the size of a football – an inflated football.
+Often, when you hear people say “Ugh, I gained 5 pounds!” your first instinct is to say, “That’s nothing!”—but in reality, five pounds of fat in your body is equivalent to about the size of a football – an inflated football.

-As was illustrated in the Ted-Ed video on Dopamine (above), there are a lot of different types of sugar.
-But what makes them different?
+There are a lot of different types of sugar.
+What makes them different?

-Depending upon the source, sugar is composed of different mixtures of fructose and glucose.
-Sucrose, or table sugar, for example, is composed of glucose and fructose linked together in equal proportions.
+Depending upon the source, sugar, or sucrose, is composed of different mixtures of fructose and glucose linked together in equal proportions.
 All of the sugar, except agave, have roughly the same ratio of fructose and glucose – give or take five percent.
 Meaning your body digests them the same way and they are all absorbed into the bloodstream following consumption.